Why it’s time to voice security concerns about smart assistants in the enterprise

 With so many of us spending long periods of time at home during the COVID-19 pandemic, the likes of Alexa, Siri and Google’s voice assistant kept us company, making life easier and more entertaining in multiple ways.
 The statistics speak for themselves (no pun intended) – there are now over 200 million Alexa-powered devices sold.
 Combining the mobile and home market, experts predict 8 billion digital voice assistants will be in use by 2023.

 Consequently, workers’ expectations are increasing to access the convenience and speed of voice-assisted support in order to do their jobs.
-However, the AI assistants offered by web giants like Amazon and Google are not the most discreet and businesses need to think seriously about whether they can be trusted in a world where data privacy breaches can bring an organisation to its knees quicker than you can say “OK Google”.
+However, the AI assistants offered by web giants like Amazon and Google are not the most discreet and businesses need to think seriously about whether they can be trusted in a world where data protection and privacy breaches can bring an organisation to its knees quicker than you can say “OK Google”.
 Before committing themselves, businesses must thoroughly examine the Trojan-horse-like risks this technology can bring into the enterprise space.

 Voice assistants to become part of “the new normal” at work